 His biggest pot ever won online was $541,000, which occurred in a $500/$1000 No-limit mixed game on January 19, 2009 on Full Tilt, when he flopped a boat, Kings over nines.

 The famous $1.6 million winning session took place in March of 2010, when Galfond played heads-up against Victor Blom, otherwise known as “Isildur1” online.

 He was offered a FullTiltPoker sponsorship but turned it down as he said it wasn’t very lucrative considering he was playing the nosebleed stakes.
 He specializes now mostly in Pot Limit Omaha.

 Although he has a ton of experience with downswings, he still finds them incredibly hard.

 As for screen names, Phil goes by: OMGClayAiken on Full Tilt, and Mr Sweets28 on PokerStars.

 Phil Galfond’s Live Poker Tournament Record on the Hendon Mob

 Although he was formerly the king of sit-n-go’s, there aren’t many live SNGs that make the Hendon Mob list.
 And as a cash game player mostly, Phil’s impressive accomplishments are more of the online cash game variety.

-Still, Galfond has a few good tournament scores, including now two WSOP bracelets.
+Still, Galfond has a few good tournament scores, including now three WSOP bracelets.
 He won the first one in the 2008 $5,000 Pot-Limit Omaha tourney, which was good for $817,000.